 Speak with your heart, have the power of conviction in your words, it will make your audience listen to you intently.
 Build a relationship with them with your words, leave an impact on their minds.

 To become a good speaker takes a lot of time and perseverance, remember that you take some learning from each of your experience, practice regularly, observe what works for you and what needs improvement.

-Try to take quick notes, after every speech, so that you don’t forget what all you observed and how you can improve, otherwise, you may end up making same mistakes everywhere.
+Try to take quick notes, after every speech, so that you don’t forget what all you observed and how you can improve, otherwise, you may end up making the same mistakes everywhere.

-After the end of the speech, stay back and talk to few of the people from the audience.
+After the end of the speech, stay back and talk to a few of the people from the audience.
 Know from them what they liked about your speech, which part of it was with which they connected.

 This feedback will go in the long run for you to develop a better understanding of your audience and will make you a better speaker.